Tariff code lookup

 Each chapter in Schedule 1 Part 1 is divided into tariff headings.
 Headings are the lines with only 4 digits in the first column called “Heading/Subheading”.
 These lines are easily visible because they are highlighted in grey.

-You’ll find the codes under a heading are also divided into subheadings – these can help you further narrow down your search.
+The codes under a heading are also divided into subheadings – these can help you further narrow down your search.

 Step 5 – Identify your tariff (HS) code